oasis-open/cti-pattern-matcher/Notes.md

     }
     ```
     The matcher handles references by substituting the referenced object for the
     reference.
-So the each list `["0", "1"]` is replaced with a list of the
+So each list `["0", "1"]` is replaced with a list of the
     referenced objects.
 Which themselves have two references apiece, which get
     replaced with the same objects, which have two references apiece, etc.
     Also, because of the `[*]` index steps, nothing gets pruned away; all paths